hashkat/hashkat/docs/input.md

 model_weights: {random: 0.20, twitter_suggest: 0.20, agent: 0.20, preferential_agent: 0.20, hashtag: 0.20}
 ```

 *model_weights* are only relevant when using the *twitter* follow model.
-The *twitter* model is a combination of all the other follow models, so weigh each follow model to your choice proportion to produce a very complex system.
+The *twitter* follow model is a combination of all the other follow models, so this allows you to control the proportion of each follow model that is present in the network simulation relative to the others.

 #### Stage1 Unfollow